A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Abstract

 \section{Abstract}

-A new procedure to construct symplectic methods for constrained mechanical systems is developed in this paper.
+A new geometric procedure to construct symplectic methods for constrained mechanical systems is developed in this paper.
 The definition of a map coming from the notion of retraction maps allows to adapt the continuous problem to the discretization rule rather than viceversa.
-As a result, the constraint submanifold is exactly preserved by the discrete flow and the extension of the methods to the case of non-linear configuration spaces is straightforward.
+As a result, the constraint submanifold is exactly preserved by the symplectic discrete flow and the extension of these methods to the case of non-linear configuration spaces is doable.